tdube2014/Flow-Image-SOPs/Readme.md

 </p>

 + Strap is provided with the camera for securing the unit to a post or tree.
-  - **PRO**
+  - **PROs**
-  - Cheap they come with camera generaly very stable.
+  - Cheap, they come with camera, generally very stable.
   - Hold position well.
   - Camera harder to notice when strapped to tree.
-  - **CON**
+  - **CONs**
-  - Not adjustable, no ability for adjsuting un or down angle of the camera.
+  - Not adjustable, no ability for adjsuting up or down angle of the camera.